tradnim/InfiniteFusionFamilyTree-FORKED/README.md

 ## Modes <a id="modes"></a>

-This application had 3 modes (i tryd to fix Type Mode but i could not figure it out):
+This application has 3 modes:
 ### Single <a id="single"></a>
 Performs fusion between two Pokemon as described in the [Example](#example) .